TG922/Contributing-to-open-source/README.md

 # Task 5: Commit and Push

-- Once we have modified an existing file or added a new file to the project, you can add it to your local repository, which we can do with the git add command.
+- Once we have modified an existing file or added a new file to the project, you can add it to your local repo, which we can do with the git add command.

 ```bash
 git add .
 ```

-- With our file staged, we’ll want to record the changes that we made to the repository with the git commit command.
+- With our file staged, we’ll want to record the changes that we made to the repo with the git commit command.
 - The commit message is an important aspect of your code contribution; it helps the other contributors fully understand the change you have made, why you made it, and how significant it is.

 ```bash